ChooseWhy Choose This Program?

 Why Study Spanish at Goucher?

 The HLx celebrates the political, social, and cultural contributions of the 55 million Hispanic and Latinx individuals currently living in the United States.
 This plurality of experiences and identities is reflected in our center’s name, which seeks social justice for the peoples under its umbrella and beyond.
-Learning and teaching Spanish in the United States is a political act.
-Our courses and our academic stance reflect this mission.
+Teaching and studying Spanish in the United States is a political act.
+Our Spanish courses and our academic stance reflect this mission.
 In its commitment to social justice, the HLx will serve as a source of support and mentorship to bilingual and second language learners, and international, heritage, and native speakers of other languages.

 LearnWhat Will You Learn?